awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-ec2-instances.md

 CodeDeploy provides a one\-hour window for each deployment lifecycle event to run to completion\.
 This provides ample time for long\-running scripts\.

-If anything occurs that prevents scripts from running to completion while a lifecycle event is in progress \(for example, if an instance is terminated or the CodeDeploy agent is shut down\), it might take up to an hour for the status of the deployment to be displayed as **Failed**\.
+If the scripts don't run to completion while a lifecycle event is in progress \(for example, if an instance is terminated or the CodeDeploy agent is shut down\), it might take up to an hour for the status of the deployment to be displayed as Failed\.
 This is true even if the timeout period specified in the script is shorter than an hour\.
-This is because when the instance is terminated, the CodeDeploy agent will shut down and will be unable to process any additional scripts\.
+This is because when the instance is terminated, the CodeDeploy agent shuts down and cannot process more scripts\.

-If an instance is terminated between lifecycle events or before the first lifecycle event step starts, however, the timeout occurs after just five minutes\.
+If an instance is terminated between lifecycle events or before the first lifecycle event step starts, the timeout occurs after just five minutes\.

 ## Analyzing log files to investigate deployment failures on instances<a name="troubleshooting-deploy-failures"></a>